-- 10.58The Core Strategy highlights that everyone should have the opportunity to access good sport, physical activity and recreation facilities, including children's play.
-The Council is required to devise robust minimum local standards based on quantified needs, accessibility and qualitative factors, and apply the standards to seek developer contributions (either in the form of new provision or financial payment in lieu) where new development would result in a shortfall in provision. - 10.59An Open Space Study and a Playing Pitch Strategy have been carried out to provide information on local needs and define standards required in development.
+10.58 The Core Strategy highlights that everyone should have the opportunity to access good sport, physical activity and recreation facilities, including children's play.
+The Council is required to devise robust minimum local standards based on quantified needs, accessibility and qualitative factors, and apply the standards to seek developer contributions (either in the form of new provision or financial payment in lieu) where new development would result in a shortfall in provision.

+10.59 An Open Space Study and a Playing Pitch Strategy have been carried out to provide information on local needs and define standards required in development.
 An Open

-Space Supplementary Planning Document will provide further guidance on the implementation of these policies.
+Space Supplementary Planning Document provides further guidance on the implementation of these policies.

-10.60To ensure that all new development delivers the appropriate Green Infrastructure the Council has set out Green Infrastructure and playing pitch standards as detailed below in the following policies.
+10.60 To ensure that all new development delivers the appropriate Green Infrastructure, the Council has set out Green Infrastructure and playing pitch standards as detailed below in the following policies.